arthi-j/devax-eventbridge-demo/README.md

 sam local invoke ForecastFunction --event events/event.json
 ```

-The function name must match what you have specified in teh Resources section of teplate.yaml.
+The function name must match what you have specified in the resources section of teplate.yaml.
 SAM will fetch the lambci/lambda:python3.8 Docker container image from DockerHub if it does not exist locally and use this to simulate the Lambda run time.

 We will next run unit tests.
 This has also been automatically generated for you in the tests folder.
 Take a look at `tests/unit/test_handler.py`.
 It uses the pytest library.
 Scroll down to the bottom and change the assert statement to below.